 You also define the bill of materials below which determines the make-up of the case of 24 beers:

 Case of 24 bottles of beer: 1 unit,

 Empty case of beer: 1 unit.

 Each of these three products has a different price.
 The products Bottle of beer and Empty case of beer have a stock level that needs to be managed.
 The Case of 24 bottles of beer has no stock because, if you sell the product, OpenERP automatically moves the stock in two lines, one for the empty case and the other for the 24 individual bottles of beer.
-For more information on bills of materials, see chapter Defining your Master Data.
+For more information on bills of material for sale, see chapter 生产制造.